pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

 Now when you disconnect from the VPN it will automatically reconnect ;-)

 6. Connect to the VPN at startup :

-    - If you want to connect to the VPN automatically at startup, enter the address of this script on your favorite startup tool.
+If you want to connect to the VPN automatically at startup :

+    - Enter the address of this script on your favorite startup tool.

     - Or you can edit "crontab" :